folkertdev/rust-rfcs/text/0000-labeled-match.md

 These functions differ in two ways:

 - labeled match can more clearly express intent, especially when implementing interpreters, parsers or other Finite State Automata
-- labeled match guarantees optimal code generation, specifically that a state transition to a statically known next state is an unconditional jump
+- labeled match enables more optimal code generation, specifically that a state transition to a statically known next state becomes unconditional jump

 A straightforward lowering of `emulate_labeled_switch` to machine code would produce inefficient code, because the `match` is an [unpredictable branch](https://en.wikipedia.org/wiki/Branch_predictor).
-Labeled match guarantees that when the target match branch of a `continue` is known, the state transition is just an unconditional jump.
-Unconditional jumps do not need to be predicted, thus reducing the number of branch misses and improving performance.
+When the target branch of a `continue 'label value` is known at compile time, labeled match will in most cases generate an unconditional branch to the right location.
+Unconditional jumps do not need to be predicted, so this code generation reduces the number of branch misses and improves performance.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation